solo-io/workshops/gloo/gloo/README.md

 ### Network Encryption - Server TLS

 In this step we are going to secure our demo application using TLS.
-Let's first create a private key and a self-signed certificate to use in our echo Virtual Service:
+Let's first create a private key and a self-signed certificate to use in our demo Virtual Service:

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \